 The following tables present the glare results for the route paths assessed from the array centroid height.
 Results are shown for passenger, trucks, and commercial road vehicles at 1.08m, 1.8m, and 2.3m, respectively.
-Results in Table 6-1 used a $\pm 15^{\circ}$ FOV, which was modelled to capture potential glare within a vehicle operator's critical visual range.
-Results in Table 6-2 were evaluated with a $\pm 25^{\circ}$ horizontal FOV to highlight routes that may experience glare from an extended visual range.
-Equivalent levels of glare within $\pm 15^{\circ}$ will have a greater impact on the observer than glare outside that range.
+Results in Table 6-1 used a ±15° FOV, which was modelled to capture potential glare within a vehicle operator's critical visual range.
+Results in Table 6-2 were evaluated with a ±25° horizontal FOV to highlight routes that may experience glare from an extended visual range.
+Equivalent levels of glare within ±15° will have a greater impact on the observer than glare outside that range.
+Appendix A includes the results for the ±50° FOV along Highway 41.
+These results do not necessarily represent an adverse impact on an observer, but they have been included separately to align with the AUC's suggestion that evaluating a peripheral range may help provide additional broad context.